Ayushburman/Introduction-to-Psychology/Psychological_Study_Conclusions.md

-Here's a brief guide to each, organized by category:

 **1. Delusional Misidentification Syndromes**
 - **Capgras syndrome** — Belief that a close person has been replaced by an identical impostor; linked to a disconnect between face recognition and emotional response areas of the brain.